ip6li/pki/README.md

 * It does not create CRLs (for now)
 * It does provide a OCSP server.
-* It is is not for use in enterprise environments.
+* It is not for use in enterprise environments.

 # mk-csr